Hakunam97/Arduino-project/README.md

-Arduino-RC car-project
+Smart Arduino-RC car-project
 ================
-Remote Controlled Car build with Arduino Uno and communication via Bluetooth and self-driving RC car
+Remote Controlled Car build with Arduino Uno and communication via Bluetooth and Self-Driving RC car
 ---------------------------------------------
 ---
-Software for Arduino Uno-based remote controlled car together with a Arduino Nano-based remote controlling and intercommunication via Bluetooth modules using C++
+1. Software for Arduino Uno-based remote controlled car together with a Arduino Nano-based remote controlling and intercommunication via Bluetooth modules using C++
+2. Autonomous mode using Ultrasonic sensor for obstacle avoidance

 ### Hardware components used for Remote Controlled Car
 * Arduino **Uno** or compatible
 * Battery or powerbank [ 5V, +1450 mAh ] to power-up Arduino and its components (bluetooth module and speaker)
 * Battery or powerbank [ 12V, +4000 mAh ] to power-up motors
+* HC-SR04 Ultrasonic Module
 * Bluetooth HC-06 slave module
+* Android Smartphone with Bluetooth
-* L298N Driver to control motors
+* Motor Drive Controller Module L298N
 * Buzzer / piezo speaker
 * 4 DC motors + wheels
+* Sensor Shield
 * Optional dip switch to turn on/off the motor
 * Car structure